 Responsible for all operations of the firm.
 The firm was established in April 1993 to provide management services, engineering services, technical training services, information technology services and telecommunications services.
 The firm grew from a 3 person operation to a \$60,000,000 annual revenue firm today.
 The firm has achieved good success in that it was recognized as the second fastest growing high technology firm in the Washington DC metropolitan area by the Washington Technology Magazine in 1977, as the fastest growing firm in Maryland in 1997 by Deloitte and Touche, and as the tenth fastest growing firm in the U.S. by Deloitte and Touche in 1997 and the 16th fastest growing firm in Maryland in 2003.
-It was also recognized as the sixth fastest growing firm in the Washington Technology Magazine in 1997.
-Network fastest growing firm in the Washington Technology Magazine in 1997.
-It was also recognized as the sixth fastest growing firm in the Washington Technology Magazine in 1997.
+It was also recognized as the sixth fastest growing firm in the Washington Technology Magazine in 1998.
 Today the firm provides support to both Federal and commercial clients in the areas of Information Technology, Telecommunications, Web Design, Project and Program Management, Engineering Services and Management Services.